 International Internet Magazine.
 Baltic States news & analytics

-Keyword tags: Employment, Latvia, Legislation, Markets and Companies, Metals Market
+Keyword tags: Baltic States – CIS, Financial Services, Investments, Latvia, Legislation, Markets and Companies, Metals Market

 Administrator of the defunct Liepajas metalurgs (LM) metallurgical company Haralds Velmers refused to sell LM subsidiary Liepajas osta LM shares to Kirovs Lipmans for EUR 555,000, as Lipmans' offered to buy the company on condition that he could also buy the LM metallurgical plant, Velmers told the business portal Nozare.lv, cites LETA.

 Haralds Velmers, insolvency administrator at the defunct metallurgical company Liepajas metalurgs, turned down businessman Kirovs Lipmans' offer to buy a controlling interest in Liepajas osta LM, a subsidiary of Liepajas metalurgs, for EUR 555,000, and instead sold it to another bidder, Konstantin Goncharov, for an amount three-and-a-half times lower – EUR 150,000, the Pietiek.com portal reports.

 Businessman Kirovs Lipmans is one of two bidders to buy the defunct joint-stock metallurgical company Liepajas metalurgs that have no longer participate in the negotiations on acquiring Liepajas metalurgs, as Lipmans confirmed to the Nozare.lv business portal, cites LETA.

 A total of six investors submitted their binding offers for the defunct Liepajas metalurgs, however, discussions are currently continuing with only four of them, Liepajas metalurgs insolvency administrator Haralds Velmers told the press representatives after the government's meeting on Tuesday, informs LETA/Nozare.lv.